 Allergies can be life-threatening, leading to anaphylaxis.
 One might find himself/herself unable to breathe, with the tongue swelling and the airways closing.
 This represents an emergency situation, which can be avoided by knowing your allergens precisely.
 However, if one is in anaphylactic shock, the only treatment is a shot of epinephrine (epi-pen).

 In the majority of cases, allergies are not dangerous.
 They do, however, have a negative impact on the overall quality of life.
 In Australia, for example, 20% of the general population suffers from allergic rhinitis.
 This can affect work or school performance, as well as social life.

 Using applications such as CareClinic to document allergies has also been known to improve communication with various healthcare professionals.
-Immunologists and other allergy specialists welcome the reports generated by health apps, as they provide a lot of information regarding allergy attacks, symptoms, triggers and so on.
+Immunologists and other allergy specialists welcome the reports generated by health apps.
+These reports provide a lot of information regarding allergy attacks, symptoms, triggers and so on.

 One can view the allergy course over a period of time, which is an added benefit.
-As all of the information is recorded within the application, it is no longer necessary to refer to your own memory when speaking with the doctor.
+Since all of the information is recorded within the application, it is no longer necessary to try and remember when speaking with the doctor.
 Moreover, new allergy attacks can be more effectively prevent, as one is now familiar with the symptoms.
 Thus, an aggravation of allergies can be blocked, with the risk of asthma being genuinely reduced.